george-language/glang/library/README.md

 **Folder** `tests`:

-Tests and runnable files to try out features in glang.
+Tests and runnable files to try out features in GLang. _Use `cargo build --release --features benchmark` to see the elapsed time of test programs._